DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-08-20-user-personas.md

 ### Anne

-Anne is a course administrator who belongs to Groby and Partners, a school direct.
+Anne is a course administrator who belongs to Groby and Partners, a School Direct.

 ### Colin